4 Billion Years On

 This month in numbers

-Burundi experienced its 4th warmest April on record, with an average temperature of 20.88°C, an anomaly of +1.5°C compared to the 1961–1990 baseline.
-The past three months (February–April 2026) were the 2nd warmest on record for the country, with an average temperature of 21.42°C, an anomaly of +1.8°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February–April 2026 period also ranking as the 2nd warmest for global land temperatures.
+Burundi experienced its 4th warmest April on record in 2026, with an average temperature of 20.88°C, marking an anomaly of +1.5°C above the 1961–1990 baseline.
+The period of February–April 2026 was the 2nd warmest on record, with an anomaly of +1.8°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.

 What changed